AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-provision-linux-clusters.md

 >
 >

-When you use the Azure Portal to configure the cluster, the node size is available through the **Node Pricing Tiers** blade.
+When you use the Azure portal to configure the cluster, the node size is available through the **Node Pricing Tiers** blade.
 You can also see the cost associated with the different node sizes.
 The following screenshot shows the choices for a Linux-based Hadoop cluster.

 ![HDInsight VM node sizes](./media/hdinsight-hadoop-provision-linux-clusters/hdinsight-node-sizes.png)